-Bake until done (15-20 minutes, but check even after 10 minutes); if using two oven racks then switch top/bottom, and rotate pans, half way through.
+Bake at 350 F until done (15-20 minutes, but check even after 10 minutes); if using two oven racks then switch top/bottom, and rotate pans, half way through.
 (I rotate the pans at 10 minutes, then take them out 3-5 minutes later.)
 The usual cake test for doneness is to lightly touch the cake and it's done if the top springs back.
 For these cakes that can be deceiving so best to test with toothpick - done if it comes out clean.
 Let cool in pans - they will collapse a bit - this is normal.

 Coffee Butter Icing

 ½ tsp vanilla

 (I don't usually get around to cooking this mixture until the cake is in the oven or cooling.
 Egg yolks can surprisingly quickly form a dry skin / film - so here's what I do to avoid that.
 After separating all 15 eggs, I put three yolks in a saucepan and mix it with the sugar - no heat, no cooking.
 This prevents a skin / film from forming on the yolks.)